-While there are literally hundreds of things to do before you move, packing takes up at least 50 of them.
-But before you can do any of the packing you will need to go through all your stuff and decide what you don’t want to pack.
+While there are hundreds of things to do before you move, packing takes up at least 50 of them.
+But before you can do any of the packing, you must go through all your stuff and decide what you don’t want to pack.
 These are things that are now of no use to you for one reason or another.

-It could be simply clothes or toys the kids have grown out of or sporting equipment that you no longer have a use for.
+It could be simply clothes or toys the kids have grown out of or sporting equipment you no longer use.
 Or maybe you are moving to a hotter climate from a cold one and won’t need those warm jumpers or doonas any more.

 How to get rid of surplus goods